-Each school's Energy Champion receives two copies of the School Uplift Engagement Binder.
+Each school receives one copy of the School Uplift Engagement Binder.
 Please make sure the binders are given to your school's designated Energy Champion.
 Your Energy Champion is encouraged to share the binder materials with appropriate staff and students, especially the Engagement Champion on the Energy Team.